AbhishekPatel1811/DevTinder/Frontend/README.md

     Navbar should update as soon as user logs in
 - If token not present redirect to /login
 - Complete auth with login, logout feature
+- Creating feed page
+   Add feed to the store
+   Build the user cards UI for feed